d2l-ai/d2l-en/chapter_introduction/index.md

 Many related problems pop up in other learning tasks.
-For instance, determining the order in which a user reads a Webpage is a two-dimensional layout analysis problem.
+For instance, determining the order in which a user reads a webpage is a two-dimensional layout analysis problem.
 Dialogue problems exhibit all kinds of additional complications, where determining what to say next requires taking into account real-world knowledge and the prior state of the conversation across long temporal distances.
-This is an active area of research.
+These are active areas of research.

 ### Unsupervised learning